hacs/documentation/source/index.md

 hide:
   - navigation
 ---
-HACS is a integration that gives the user a powerful UI to handle downloads of custom needs.
+The Home Assistant Community Store (HACS) is a custom integration that provides a UI to manage custom elements in [Home Assistant](https://www.home-assistant.io/).

-Highlights of what HACS can do:
+What HACS can do:

 --8<-- "source/docs/faq/highlights.md:5"